KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-anki-add-on-case-studies.markdown

 # Conclusion

-I hope this article will help you write your own Anki add-on.
+I hope this article helps you write your own Anki add-ons.
 If I have described something incorrectly, please [let me know](mailto:regoky@outlook.com).
-My final advice: if you get frustrated while trying to create your Anki add-on, sleep on it or go for a walk.
-When you work on it again, consider it an opportunity to learn.
+Some final advice: if you get frustrated while developing, sleep on it or go for a walk.
+When you come back, consider it an opportunity to learn.